Christmas Markets in Eastern Europe Tour- 9 days

-This tour follows the Christmas Markets organized in Eastern Europe during the month of December.
+This tour follows the Christmas Markets organized in Eastern Europe during the months of November and December.
 You will travel through 2 countries: Hungary and Romania.
-Start the tour with Budapest, capital of Hungary.
+Start the tour with Budapest, the capital of Hungary.
 Discover the story of the city and explore the charming Christmas Market from the city center.
-Continue to Romania and admire the stunning mountain scenery and the picturesque villages, meet warm and hospitable people, taste the local food, visit medieval citadels, impressive castles and beautiful cities and explore the Christmas Markets from Cluj-Napoca, Sibiu, Brasov and Bucharest.
+Continue to Romania and admire the stunning mountain scenery and the picturesque villages, meet warm and hospitable people, taste the local food, visit medieval citadels, impressive castles, and beautiful cities and explore the Christmas Markets from Cluj-Napoca, Sibiu, Brasov, and Bucharest.

 Type: private tour, cultural tour